-Independent Study
+Independent/Work Study

-The purpose of Independent Study is to allow a student to earn academic credit for learning projects or activities that are not offered in the regular curriculum.
-Independent Study for credit must be carried out under the supervision of a classroom teacher.
-Independent Study is also considered as supplemental to the regular program of studies, and it is not to be considered as a part of the regular six major subject requirements.
+The purpose of Independent/Work Study is to allow a student to earn academic credit for learning projects and/or experiences that are not represented in the traditional curriculum.
+Independent Study for credit must be carried out under the supervision of the Independent/Work Study Coordinator and a classroom teacher.
+Independent/Work Study is also considered as supplemental to the regular program of studies, and it is not to be considered as a part of the six major subject requirements.